What is Passive Income??

 The next best thing as a Passive Income Strategy is to use income real estate investments as the ideal vehicle to get monthly passive income and there is a variety of methods and ways of doing this, essentially involving real estate.

-My ultimate favorite passive income investment vehicle is multifamily cash flow properties.
+My ultimate favorite passive income investment vehicle are residential-commercial (apartment building) cash flow properties.
 I love this type of investment strategy just because it can weather the storms of any series of economic conditions simply because people always need a place to live.
 MHPs (mobile home parks) also fall into the multifamily category.
 Whether you choose to acquire a ton of SFRs (single-family residences), smaller multifamily properties (duplex, triplex, or "quads"), or residential-commercial properties (apartment buildings with 5 units or more), if you invest correctly you can guarantee a lifetime of growing passive income for your years of retirements and even to pass down to your children.
+CLICK HERE for more information on our Apartment Riches System.

 When investing in multifamily properties (preferably apartment buildings), you are purchasing "in bulk" so if a tenant stops paying rent, you have several other renters who can help keep your investment financially stable until you give your tenant the boot and replace him with a rent-paying tenant.